 Sometimes when a Windows VPS instance is created, the text can appear rough or off in appearance.
-This intent of this article is to provide options to edit your browser window’s appearance and correct possible font issues.
+This article intends to provide options to edit your browser window's appearance and correct possible font issues.

-The steps in this guide are in regards to adjusting settings in Windows 10, however, steps should be very similar within any Windows OS.
-This is a common question that we receive from Hostwinds clients who are using RDP and would like to have a more clear display on their screen
+The steps in this guide are in regards to adjusting settings in Windows 10.
+However, steps should be very similar within any Windows OS.
+This is a common question that we receive from Hostwinds clients using RDP and would like to have a clearer display on their screen.

 Text Looks Boxy Or Fuzzy